 The aviation sector in Europe employed an estimated 2.7 million people directly in 2018.
 Analysis of these workers suggests:

-- 533,000 of those people (21% of the total) were in jobs for airlines or handling agents (for example, flight crew, check-in staff, maintenance crew, reservations and head office staff).
+- 553,000 (21% of the total) were employed by airlines or handling agents as flight crew, check-in staff, maintenance crew, or head office staff

-- A further 311,000 people (12%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines
+- 395,000 (15%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines

 - 69,000 (3%) worked for air navigation service providers in jobs like air traffic control and engineering

 Airlines, airport operators, retailers and other on-site businesses, as well as air navigation services and civil aircraft manufacturers, all contribute to European GDP.
 In 2018, the operations of these businesses generated a $245 billion directly to GDP.

 The aviation sector’s spending with suppliers is estimated to have supported a further 3 million jobs and a $242 billion contribution to GDP.
 In addition, spending by those employed in the aviation sector and its supply chain supported nearly 2.2 million more jobs and contributed $180 billion to GDP.